timatlee/AoC-2021/README.md

 with one function call: `fmt.Sscanf(rowInfo, "%d,%d -> %d,%d", &x1, &y1, &x2, &y2)`

 Will have to try to remember this in the future.
 This would make parsing a lot of these inputs considerably quicker.

+## Day 6

+I looked at ths before I went to bed, and thought "ok, I'll make a Fish object, then that object will keep track of it's own age".
+Easy.
+I would need to figure out how to "tick" each fish to increment their day count, then figure out how use a member method as an object factory ..  all new to me, but stuff to learn.

+The next morning, I saw the memes on the AoC Subreddit, people talking about exhausting compute resources, etc.  And someone mentioned **being able to solve it in compile time**.

+The thing is..  you don't need an object to represent a fish.
+It doesn't get us anyhting, other than an exponentially growing set of objects.
+A fish can only be around for 9 days at absolute maximum, and we just need to change counters of an age index on a counter.

+So..  basically a map, or an array, of ages and fish counts.